Delamanid: Interactions

 Delamanid is metabolised by the liver enzyme CYP3A4; therefore strong inducers of this enzyme can reduce its effectiveness.

+Mechanism of action

+Delamanid is activated in the mycobacterium by deazaflavin-dependent nitroreductase (Ddn), an enzyme which uses dihydro-F420 (reduced form), into nitric oxide and a highly reactive metabolite.
+This metabolite attacks the synthesis enzyme DprE2, which is important for the synthesis of cell wall arabinogalactan, to which mycolic acid would be attached.
+This mechanism is shared with pretomanid.
+Clinical isolates resistant to this drug tend to have mutations in the biosynthetic pathway for Coenzyme F420.

 History

 In phase II clinical trials, the drug was used in combination with standard treatments, such as four or five of the drugs ethambutol, isoniazid, pyrazinamide, rifampicin, aminoglycoside antibiotics, and quinolones.
 Healing rates (measured as sputum culture conversion) were significantly better in patients who additionally took delamanid.

 The European Medicines Agency (EMA) recommended conditional marketing authorization for delamanid in adults with multidrug-resistant pulmonary tuberculosis without other treatment options because of resistance or tolerability.
 The EMA considered the data show that the benefits of delamanid outweigh the risks, but that additional studies were needed on the long-term effectiveness.

 Society and culture

 The medication was not readily available globally as of 2015.
 It was believed that pricing will be similar to bedaquiline, which for six months is approximately US$900 in low income countries, US$3,000 in middle income countries, and US$30,000 in high income countries.
 As of 2016 the Stop TB Partnership had an agreement to get the medication for US$1,700 per six month.